toplan/lazy-enqueue/README.md

 # Intro
-A library to make your enqueue function lazily.
+A lightweight and no dependencies library to make your enqueue function lazily.

 # Install
 ```